snoyberg/conduit/README.md

 of these types:

 * A `Source` produces values but does not consume any
-* A `Sink` consumes values and and provides a return value, but produces none as an output stream
+* A `Sink` consumes values and provides a return value, but produces none as an output stream
 * A `Conduit` consumes and produces values
 * A `Producer` is something that produces values, and may or may not